trevbook/neural-needle-drop/DEVLOG.md

 - I also started exploring VSCode a lot more.
 I followed [this tutorial](https://vscode.rocks/minimal-ui/) to add a "zen mode" keyboard shortcut - CTRL+T, CTRL+Z. It'll be helpful when I want to JUST be looking at a Jupyter Notebook in the window - sorta like Zen mode, but windowed.

+### Jan.
+16th, 2023
+- I started playing around with [Pinecone](https://www.pinecone.io/), which is a vector database.
+My experiments are within the `Pinecone Experimentation` notebook.
+- I also added a new table to my MySQL database: `embeddings`.
+This table - as the name would suggest - contains embeddings for each of the videos.